multitudes/NiceWeather/README.md

 Still to do:
 - Add a button giving the user to edit the list of locations in the picker.
+- Add a settings button to switch between metric and imperial.
+- Have the possibility to display the "Feels like" temperature would be nice.
+Maybe hidden under the actual temperature.
+The usser tap the current temperature and it the "feels like" temperature value gets displayed.
 - display an alert when the user runs out of API calls in the free subscription model.

 ### Resources used